Chart Color Schemes

 The labour market performance in Young lags significantly behind most other regions nationally

 Young has a balanced workforce with diverse sector representation and an unemployment rate of 5.3% as of June 2025.
-There are 4,841 residents in work, with the unemployment rate being 1.6% higher than Rest of NSW's rate of 3.7%.
+There are 4,841 residents in work, with an unemployment rate 1.6% higher than Rest of NSW's rate of 3.7%.

 Workforce participation is lower at 54.1%, compared to Rest of NSW's 56.4%.
 Key industries include health care & social assistance, retail trade, and construction.
-The area has a strong specialization in agriculture, forestry & fishing, with an employment share 1.9 times the regional level.
+Agriculture, forestry & fishing shows strong specialization with an employment share 1.9 times the regional level.
 However, health care & social assistance is under-represented at 14.5% compared to Rest of NSW's 16.9%.

-Many residents commute elsewhere for work based on Census data.
-Between June 2024 and June 2025, labour force decreased by 3.6% and employment decreased by 4.8%, leading to a rise in unemployment rate by 1.2 percentage points.
-In contrast, Rest of NSW had an employment decline of 0.1% and labour force growth of 0.3%.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Young's employment mix suggests local growth of approximately 5.8% over five years and 12.5% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Many residents commute elsewhere for work.
+In the 12-month period ending June 2025, labour force decreased by 3.6% and employment by 4.8%, raising unemployment by 1.2 percentage points.
+National employment forecasts from Jobs and Skills Australia (May 2025) project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Young's employment mix suggests local growth of approximately 5.8% over five years and 12.5% over ten years.

 Frequently Asked Questions - Employment